jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) If the Commissioner revokes the determination without issuing a new determination, the person must depreciate the item applying the economic rate or an applicable provisional rate.
 (4) A revocation takes effect—
-  (a) if notice of the revocation is given to the person under section 91AAM(5), on the day after the date of the notice; or (b) if the notice is published in the Gazette, on the day after the date of the publication.
+  (a) if notice of the revocation is given to the person under section 91AAM(5), on the day after the date of the notice; or (b) if the notice is published by the Commissioner, on the day after it is published.

 ### 91AAJ Disputing or challenging determination
 (1) This section applies to—